JohannesPfeifer/DSGE_mod/README.md

 This file replicates the estimation of the New Keynesian model of Jermann/Quadrini (2012) conducted and described in Pfeifer (2016).

+### Kiyotaki_Moore_1997
+This file simulates a version of the model studied in Section 2 of Kiyotaki/Moore (1997): "Credit Cycles" and is based on Eric Sims's lecture notes.

 ## McCandless_2008

 This folder contains replication files for George McCandless (2008): The ABCs of RBCs - An Introduction to Dynamic